-Device Characterization Project 1 - September 7, 2001
+Device Characterization Project 1 - September 6, 2002

-PN DIODE CHARACTERIZATION
+MOSFET SOURCE-BODY PN DIODE CHARACTERIZATION

-Due: September 19 at lecture
+Due: September 18 at lecture

-The main goal of the device characterization projects in 6.720 is to expose students to "real" microelectronics devices: current-voltage characteristics, parameter extraction techniques, and models.
+The main goal of the device characterization projects in 6.720 is to expose students to "real" microelectronic devices: current-voltage characteristics, parameter extraction techniques, and models.
 These projects use the MIT Microelectronics WebLab, a remote web-enabled microelectronics device characterization test station that Prof. del Alamo and his students have been developing for a while in his lab at MIT.
 The MIT Microelectronics WebLab, or "WebLab" for short, is an experimental set up designed to allow the educational use of professional microelectronics characterization equipment by a large number of users through the web.
 WebLab is accessed at http://weblab.mit.edu.
-A (somehow out-of-date) manual for the system can be browsed and downloaded from the weblab homepage.
+A manual for the system can be browsed and downloaded from the weblab homepage.
 At the heart of weblab is an HP4155B Semiconductor Parameter Analyzer.
-This tool is basically a fancy curve tracer that allows one to obtain I-V characteristics of semiconductor devices.
-1.
+This tool is basically a fancy curve tracer that allows one to obtain I-V characteristics of semiconductor devices. \(^1\).